cvxgrp/dsp/README.md

 The quadratic form $x^TYx$, where $Y$ a positive semindefinite matrix.

 ## Calculus rules
-Saddle functions can scaled and composed by addition.
+Saddle functions can be scaled and composed by addition.
 DCP convex expressions are treated as saddle functions with no concave arguments, and DCP concave expressions are treated as saddle functions with no convex arguments.
 When adding two saddle functions, a variable may not appear as a convex variable in one expression and as a concave variable in the other expression.